 A quick and simple visual explainer of solar panels for home owners

-Every week or two I get an email asking for information about going solar.
+Every week or two an email asks for information about going solar.

-Although I’ve had solar panels myself for three years, and have a bit of solar info on the site, I generally refer people off to other resources in the full knowledge they aren’t ideal.
+While we have a bit of solar info on the site, we generally refer people off to other resources in the full knowledge they aren’t ideal.

-Now let me warn you.
-This will eventually get a little nerdy, but that is the whole point.
+In this article we will summarize our understanding which eventually gets a little intellectual, but that is the whole point.
 If you want to get a good solar installation, at a decent price, you need to be able to grill the solar companies you get quotes from.